cambiegroup/flowchem/docs/index.md

 :::
 ::::

----

 ## Supported devices
-An up-to-date list of all supported devices [is available here](devices/supported_devices)!
+The list of all supported devices [is available here](devices/supported_devices)!

 ## Install flowchem
-To install `flowchem`, ensure you have Python installed, then run:
+To install flowchem, ensure you have Python installed, then run:
 ```shell
 pip install flowchem
 ```